postcss/autoprefixer/README.md

 }
 ```

-Control comment disable Autoprefixer in rule, where you place it.
+Control comments disable Autoprefixer in the rule, in which you place it.
-So Autoprefixer will not works in entiry `b` rule, not only after comment.
+So Autoprefixer will not work in the entire `b` rule, not only after the comment.

-Also you can use comment recursively:
+You can also use comments recursively:

 ```css
 /* autoprefixer: off */